-Jonathan Bach is Vice Chair of the firmwide Litigation Department, Head of the New York Litigation Group and partner in charge of the Firm's New York office.
+Jonathan Bach is Partner In Charge of the firm's New York office and serves as the firm's East Coast Litigation Practice Group Leader.
 He specializes in securities litigation, internal corporate investigations, white-collar criminal defense and complex commercial litigation.

 Mr. Bach has successfully represented defendants in numerous federal and state criminal trials and has represented individuals and entities in a range of high profile criminal and regulatory investigations.

 In addition, he has handled a wide range of complex civil matters and arbitrations, for both domestic and foreign clients, in disputes concerning securities fraud, health care fraud, professional malpractice, antitrust claims, intellectual property rights and patents, business torts, and contract and licensing issues.

 Mr. Bach is a fellow of the American College of Trial Lawyers.
 He has been recognized in Chambers USA, Euromoney's Guide to the World's Leading White Collar Crime Lawyers, Legal 500, Best Lawyers in America, Benchmark Litigation, and New York Super Lawyers.

 Some recent representations include: